 number of small tables, using 16MB to write a maximum of 1MB of data, for

 example, is a waste of OS resources.
-To changes the default value, set the
+To change the default value, set the

 cairo.writer.data.append.page.size value in

-We have a documentation page dedicated to capacity planning for ILP ingestion.
+We have a documentation page dedicated to capacity planning for InfluxDB Line Protocol ingestion.

 The UDP receiver is deprecated since QuestDB version 6.5.2.
 We recommend the TCP receiver instead.